 Here are some questions to think about when creating content for your website:

-Source: this is directly from Google, following a 2021 core update.
+Source: this is directly from Google, following an impactful core update.
 We’re including it here because it’s good info and we know that nobody but SEOs read the webmaster guidelines.

 Content and quality questions:

 - Does the content provide original information, reporting, research or analysis?